 (b) The Board shall refer to the North Carolina Physicians Health Program all licensees whose health and effectiveness have been significantly impaired by alcohol, drug addiction or mental illness.
 Sexual misconduct shall not constitute mental illness for purposes of this subsection.

-(c) A felony conviction shall result in the automatic revocation of a license issued by the Board, unless the Board orders otherwise or receives a request for a hearing from the person within 60 days of receiving notice from the Board, after the conviction, of the provisions of this subsection.
+(c) Except as provided in subsection (c1) of this section, a felony conviction shall result in the automatic revocation of a license issued by the Board, unless the Board orders otherwise or receives a request for a hearing from the person within 60 days of receiving notice from the Board, after the conviction, of the provisions of this subsection.
 If the Board receives a timely request for a hearing in such a case, the provisions of G.S.
 90-14.2 shall be followed.

 (d) Repealed by Session Laws 2006-144, s.
 4, effective October 1, 2006, and applicable to acts or omissions that occur on or after that date.

 (e) The Board and its members and staff shall not be held liable in any civil or criminal proceeding for exercising, in good faith, the powers and duties authorized by law.